 Years of disciplined training are then required for shamans to develop and master their gifts.
 Thereafter, shamans function as the spiritual mediators they have trained to become as they pursue their work in the ancient healing arts.

 One cannot gauge what level of gifts or powers a shaman might possess by their age or cultural origin.
 Shamans are often chosen by spirit precisely because they have lived many lifetimes engaged in the shamanic arts.
 With proper training, they are able to resurrect their ancient skill sets in their present incarnation.

-The role of the shaman is solely that of a spiritual intermediary (between-worlds mediator) that has been initiated by spirit and bestowed certain gifts such that he or she might be of service to humanity.
+The role of the shaman is solely that of a spiritual intermediary [between-worlds mediator] who has been initiated by spirit and bestowed certain gifts such that he or she might be of service to humanity.
 The actual power for healing and transformation comes from spirit not the shaman.